marcomaida/coqprofiler/README.md

 pip3 install matplotlib seaborn pandas
 ```
 ## Usage
+- `./coqprofiler.py example/example.v`
-- Use as you would use `coqc`.
-You can pass `coqc` parameters to it.
+  - Use as you would use `coqc`: you can pass `coqc` parameters to the profiler.
-- If necessary, tweak `config.py` file to change to change preferences
+- If necessary, tweak `config.py` file to change preferences
 - Type `make example` and check the `example/` folder to test